montagdude/sbomgr/README.md

 # sbomgr
-Bash script to automate installation and updates of packages from SlackBuilds.org.
-Works by creating a local copy of the official git repository, running the SlackBuild scripts and reading the other files there, using Slackware's built-in installpkg and removepkg, and querying the list of installed packages in /var/log/packages.

-Initial setup:
-* Set the BRANCH variable near the top of the script as appropriate for the version of Slackware you have installed.
-Use 'master' for -current; otherwise, use 14.1, 14.0, 13.37, etc.
-* Try 'sbomgr --help' for a list of commands and short descriptions.
-* During first use or before checking for upgrades, use 'sbomgr update' to sync your local git repo with the official one.
-* sbomgr is intended to be run as root.
-You should make it executable and maybe make a symbolic link in /usr/sbin.
+sbomgr is a tool to automate installation of packages from SlackBuilds.org (SBo).
+It works by cloning the SBo git repository and running the SlackBuild scripts along with installpkg and removepkg.
+It also keeps track of installed SBo packages, lists dependencies and inverse dependencies, searches and shows information about packages, and more.
+For a list of available options, just type 'sbomgr' or 'sbomgr --help'.
+Before first use, be sure to run 'sbomgr update' to sync the local git repository with the official one.

+Parameters can be edited in the configuration file /etc/sbomgr/sbomgr.conf.
+Use this file to set the Slackware release and other options.

+SlackBuild scripts are available at: https://github.com/montagdude/SlackBuilds/sbomgr